 Todd Furmanski – A game designer and research programmer at the Game Innovation Lab®, Todd is a specialist in virtual reality, emergent algorithms and their use in procedural content generation, and digital media history.
 Todd’s work includes collaborations with Bill Viola, Tracy Fullerton, Alex McDowell and Kurosh ValaNejad, as lead programmer for Walden, a game, the Leviathan project The Night Journey, and Body Scrub.
 He is also a PhD candidate in the School of Cinematic Arts iMAP program.

-Lucas Peterson – An experienced 3D environment and character artist for games, Luke has brought to life a number of research projects at USC with his eye for style and detail.
-He is the lead artist for Walden, a game, the FutureBound suite of games and the ChronoCards history games.
+Lucas Peterson, BFA 2010 – An experienced 3D environment and character artist for games, Luke brought to life a number of research projects while at USC with his eye for style and detail.
+He was the lead artist for Walden, a game, the FutureBound suite of games and the ChronoCards history games.
 Luke has a BFA degree from USC’s Roski’s School of Fine Arts with an emphasis in drawing and design.
 His interest in video games stems from a long history of gaming and a passion for entertainment and the interactive experience.

-Elizabeth Swensen – A game designer and producer at the Game Innovation Lab®, Elizabeth has organized and led multidisciplinary teams of researchers, developers, students, and teachers on projects for the Gates Foundation, the Department of Education and Microsoft Research.
+Elizabeth Swensen, MFA 2011 – Currently faculty at UC Santa Cruz, Elizabeth was game designer and producer at the Game Innovation Lab after graduating with her MFA from USC IMGD, Elizabeth organized and led multidisciplinary teams of researchers, developers, students, and teachers on projects for the Gates Foundation, the Department of Education and Microsoft Research.
 Her games have been honored and exhibited in festivals including Games for Change, IndieCade, and the Independent Game Festival and she was recently named by Forbes as one of the top 30 under 30 in entertainment.
-She has a B.A. from Willamette University and an MFA from USC.
+She has a B.A. from Willamette University as well as an MFA from USC.

-Zach R. D. – A game designer with a strong focus on experimental games, Zach is an MFA student in Interactive Media working on The Night Journey project.
+Zach R. D., MFA 2016 – A game designer with a strong focus on experimental games, Zach is an MFA student in Interactive Media working on The Night Journey project.
 Prior to coming to USC, Zach graduated from Brown University with a B.A. in Computer Science.

-Alex Matthew – A game designer and programmer for Walden, a game, Alex is an MFA student in Interactive Media focused on expressive game design.
+Alex Mathew, MFA 2015 – A game designer and programmer for Walden, a game, Alex is an MFA student in Interactive Media focused on expressive game design.
 Prior to coming to USC, he graduated from UC Santa Cruz with a degree in computer science, emphasizing games.

 Andrea Benavides, MFA 2014 – A game designer who has recently graduated from the USC Interactive Media & Games division, Andrea has been a graduate research assistant in the Game Innovation Lab® for the past several years focusing on the FutureBound suite of games for college access.